-Managing exophoria involves minimizing symptoms, while treating exophoria targets the underlying cause of the problem.
+Managing exophoria involves minimising symptoms, while treating exophoria targets the underlying cause of the problem.

-In some cases of exophoria, specialized lenses or prisms are all it takes to manage symptoms and increase productivity.
+In some cases of exophoria, specialised lenses or prisms are all it takes to manage symptoms and increase productivity.

-But in the vast majority of cases, the most effective way to manage and treat exophoria is a personalized vision therapy program coupled with specialized lenses.
+But in the vast majority of cases, the most effective way to manage and treat exophoria is a personalised vision therapy program coupled with specialised lenses.

 Vision therapy is a tailor-made set of eye exercises that help the eyes and brain work seamlessly as a team.